gotham13/Vivaldi-SpeedDial-Thumbnail-Fetcher/README.md

 ## RUNNING THE SCRIPT
 * Close all instances of vivaldi before running the script
 * The original files will be backed up in the working directory of the script

+## PLEASE NOTE
+The thumbnails fetched are twitter thumbnails for the given site.
+So images might be incorrect in certain cases.
+As favicons are very small this is the best option right now.
+Please dont bash me for this.

 ## EXAMPLE
 ### BEFORE